skvanburen/CompDTUReg/README.md

 pred2 <- c(5,2,5,2,5,2,5,2,5,2)
 ```
 <br>
 Now, load the first gene-level file to get the group (condition) information for each sample and create the null and alternative design matricies.
-The rows of the design matrix must be in the same order as key$Identifier, where key is extracted above.
+The rows of the design matrix must be in the same order as key$Identifier.
 <br>

 ```r